DariuszMeissner/DariuszMeissner/README.md

 ## Hi there 👋 I'm Dariusz Meissner

 I'm a front-end developer with a passion for creating websites and applications based on React.
-At the moment I am fascinated byTypescript ⚡.
+At the moment I am fascinated by Typescript ⚡.

 #### 🔭 I’m currently working on
 - snake classic game: first relase https://play.google.com/store/apps/details?id=com.snakeclassicgame, </br>